-If a pulse is reconstructed between 100 and 375 ns after the time window is opened and the 226 voltage criteria are met, it is accepted as a candidate photoelectron and several checks are performed 227 on the waveform prior to and after the pulse.
-The first check is to ensure that the waveform is near 228 the baseline just before the rising edge of the POI.
-This is accomplished by ensuring that the 229 waveform does not exceed 1 mV, 50 to 20 ns prior to the POI, and eliminates cases where the POI 230 is a late pulse.
-We also ensure the waveform returns to the baseline by checking that no ADC 231 measurement exceeds 1 mV, 100 to 150 ns after the POI (these constraints are illustrated as the 232 horizontal red dotted lines and black arrows in the left side of Fig. 2).
-233
+If a pulse is reconstructed between 100 and 375 ns after the time window is opened and the 231 voltage criteria are met, it is accepted as a candidate photoelectron and several checks are performed 232 on the waveform prior to and after the pulse.
+The first check is to ensure that the waveform is near 233 the baseline just before the rising edge of the POI.
+This is accomplished by ensuring that the 234 waveform does not exceed 1 mV, 50 to 20 ns prior to the POI, and eliminates cases where the POI 235 is a late pulse.
+We also ensure the waveform returns to the baseline by checking that no ADC 236 measurement exceeds 1 mV, 100 to 150 ns after the POI.
+These constraints are illustrated as the 237 horizontal red dotted lines and black arrows in the left side of Fig. 2.
+238

-If all the above criteria are met, we sum the reconstructed charges from the POI time (given by WaveDeform) to +100 ns (the dark gray area in Fig. 2 (left)).
+If all the above criteria are met, we sum the reconstructed charges from the POI time, given by WaveDeform, to +100 ns (the dark gray area in Fig. 2 (left)).
 This ensures that any nearby pulses are either fully separated or fully added.
-WaveDeform may occasionally split an SPE pulse into multiple smaller pulses, therefore it is always critical to perform a summation of the charge within a window.
-The 100 ns summation also means that the pulse selection will occasionally accept MPE events.
+WaveDeform may occasionally split an SPE pulse into

 Figure 2.
 Left: An illustrative diagram of the pulse selection criteria for selecting a high-purity and unbiased sample of single photoelectrons.
 The digitized ATWD waveform is shown in blue.
 The pulse of interest is identified with a yellow star.
 This example waveform was triggered by a small pulse at 25 ns (recall that the delay board allows us to examine the waveform just prior to the trigger pulse), followed by a potential late pulse at 70 ns.
 At 400 ns, we see a pulse in the region susceptible to afterpulses.
-Waveform voltage checks are illustrated with arrows, and various time windows described in the text are drawn with semiopaque regions.
+Waveform voltage checks are illustrated with arrows, and various time windows described in the text are drawn with semi-opaque regions.
 The POI is reported to have a charge of 1.02 PE, given by WaveDeform, and would pass the pulse selection criteria.
 Right: The collected charges from string 1, optical module 1 (DOM 1,1), from the MinBias dataset collected from IC86.2011 to IC86.2016 that pass the pulse selection.
-The discriminator threshold at 0.25PE is represented as a dotted black vertical line.
-For visual purposes, a vertical dashed red line is also included at 0.15PE.
+The discriminator threshold at 0.25 PE is represented as a dotted black vertical line.
+For visual purposes, a vertical dashed red line is also included at 0.15 PE.